 The rooter service involves the insertion of sharp, powerful blades that cut through obstructive tree roots, clearing the blockage.
 The technician uses a long snake-like tool with the before-mentioned blade at the end into your pipe.
 They will also run water through the lines to ensure they cut through the blockage.
 For more more mature, stronger roots, a hydro-jetting service may be required.

 Why Is a Rooter Service Important?

 Without proper maintenance, a clogged drain due to roots can begin to affect your whole house.
 A rooter service is the best way to combat the multiple commonplace problems of slow and clogged drains that you may experience in your home.

 - A clog inside one of your home’s drains will only affect the appliance or fixture nearest its location.
 These clogs are generally made up of debris such as food scraps, hair, and soap scum.

 - A larger clog blocking your home’s sewer line may show different symptoms e.g. widespread drainage issues in several areas of your home or minor backups in tubs and showers when a toilet is flushed or your washing machine runs.

 - Sewer clogs can also be due to debris build up, non-flushable items in the pipes, or they may be caused by tree roots growing into your sewer line that cannot be removed without the help of your professional rooter service.

-If you believe you may be experiencing a tree root issue in your sewer line, call us today at 1-866-758-6237 to get it inspected ASAP!
-Our drain division are experts when it comes to rooter servicing and will always give you an honest, professional diagnosis.
+If you believe you may be experiencing a tree root issue in your sewer line, call us today at 1-866-758-6237.
+We’ll inspect it ASAP.
+Our drain division technicians are experts when it comes to rooter servicing and will always give you an honest, professional diagnosis and estimate in advance.